xena1t/chatbot-ui/README.md

 ## Building the container image

-The provided Dockerfile creates a single RunPod-ready image with both vLLM and the FastAPI app.
+The provided Dockerfile creates a single RunPod-ready image with the FastAPI app and bundled Transformers backend.
 Build it from the repository root:

 ```bash
 docker build -t runpod-qwen3vl -f server/Dockerfile .
 ```

-This multi-stage build installs the frontend dependencies, compiles the Vite app into `server/web/`, installs Python requirements (including `vllm`), and sets the entrypoint to `run_all.sh`.
+This multi-stage build installs the frontend dependencies, compiles the Vite app into `server/web/`, installs the Python requirements (including `transformers` and `torch`), and sets the entrypoint to `run_all.sh`.

 ## Running locally (GPU required)